elementor/elementor-developers-docs/src/dynamic-tags/index.md

 ## Code Examples

-Learn by examples.
-See how easy it is to create new dynamic tags:
+Check out how easy it is to create new dynamic tags:

 * [Simple Example](./simple-example)
 * [Complex Example](./complex-example)